 Configuring the Custom Domain App

 Once the Custom Domain app is activated, your platform is accessible at your custom domain once the app is properly configured and your DNS record is updated according to the DNS record configuration requirements outlined in the section below.
 The order in which you complete these does not matter.

 To configure the app in your platform, access your Admin Menu, then press the Add New Apps button.
+Find the Custom Domain app in the My Apps tab, then click the Setup wheel.
 In the Domain Name textbox, type in your domain name.

 In case you plan to use a second-level domain, we suggest that you enter its name with the prefix www in the Domain Name textbox (example: www.yourcompany.com and not yourcompany.com).
 This will subsequently facilitate the updating of HTTPS certificates in case you decide to activate them.